gytdau/website/_posts/2024-04-20-Training-on-Mistakes-Improves-Problem-Solving-Performance.md

 </p>
 <p class="c12">
   <span>What I thought was very neat was how mistakes were not actually linearly represented in the residual stream.
 I trained a linear probe that couldn&#39;t pick it up, but a nonlinear probe with a simple ReLU could pick it up easily.
 This indicates that </span>
-  <span class="c6">while this information is in the residual stream somewhere, it&#39;s not in a linear representation</span>
+  <strong>while this information is in the residual stream somewhere, it&#39;s not in a linear representation</strong>
   <span class="c1">. </span>
 </p>
 <p class="c0">